-Proposals must utilize the outline below and submit the project narrative, budget, and budget justification by email to vwrlsc@uvm.edu, by the deadline indicated.
-Please follow up with Dr. Anne Jefferson (anne.jefferson@uvm.edu) if you have not received a confirmation of receipt within 24 hours of your submission.
-Due March 20, 2024.
+Proposals must utilize the outline below and submit the project narrative, budget, budget justification, and associated paperwork by email to wwrlsc@uvm.edu, by the deadline indicated.
+For UVM PIs, please reach out to your assigned SPA 2.0 Pre-Award Administrator or assigned Department Administrator to assist you with the full proposal preparation and submission in UVMClick.

+Please follow up with Dr. Anne Jefferson (anne.jefferson@uvm.edu) if you have not received confirmation of receipt within 24 hours of your submission.
+Due February 3, 2025.

-Proposal narrative - max of 10 single-spaced pages including references, 12-pt font, 1-inch margins.
+Proposal narrative - maximum of 10 single-spaced pages including references, 12-pt font, 1-inch margins.
 Contents:

 - 1. Title.
-Please be concise, but descriptive. - Project Type.
-Choose from the following: Research Information Transfer Information Management System
+Please be concise, but descriptive. - 2.
+Project Type.
+Choose from the following: Education

+Research Education

+Information Transfer Other (please specify)

+Information Management System

-Education Other (please specify)
+Other (please specify)

-3. Focus Categories.
+- 3. Focus Categories.
 Choose a maximum of three focus categories.
 List the preferred focus category first.